 In light of the purpose of the code, the Board of Directors discussed the kind of corporate governance system needed for our sustainable growth and corporate value improvement.
-In the previous fiscal year, we established the Appointment and Remuneration Advisory Committee as an advisory body under the Board of Directors in order to secure transparency and fairness in the appointment and remuneration of officers.
-We also conducted the first evaluation of the Board of Directors to improve the Board's effectiveness.
+In the previous fiscal year, we established the Appointment and Remuneration Advisory Committee as an advisory body under the Board of Directors in order to secure transparency and fairness in the appointment and and understanding.